jafalter/mw-btc-swap/README.md

   }
 }
 ```
-We have spending information for Alice change output on the Grin side, her share of the shared coin, as well as the refund coin spending information in case the swap is cancelled.
+We have spending information for Alice's change output on the Grin side, her share of the shared coin, as well as the refund coin spending information in case the swap is canceled.
 It also contains the transaction doing the refunding which can be mined after block 718559 on the grin network.
 The file also contains the secret key used in the Bitcoin lock.
-On Bobs side the private file looks as follows:
+On Bob's side, the private file looks as follows:
 ```json
 {
   "mw": {